 Cost of revenues consists primarily of costs associated with the procurement of components; the assembly, testing and distribution of finished products; warehousing; post-sales customer support costs related to maintenance contract revenue and other services; and royalties for third-party software and hardware included in our products.
+Cost of revenues also includes the amortization of intangible assets relating to acquired technology.
 The resulting gross margin fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of aftermarket hardware products such as disk drives and currency exchange rate fluctuations.

-The following is a summary of our cost of revenues and gross margin percentages for the three and six-month periods ended June 30, 2006 and 2005:
+The following is a summary of our cost of revenues and gross margin percentages for the three and nine-month periods ended September 30, 2006 and 2005: